Amilcar2727/hello-word/README.md

 # hello-world
-Just another repository
-I am new in this platform, i living in Peru, do not speak much inglish, i am sixteen years old.
+I am new in this platform, i living in Peru, do not speak much inglish, i am sixteen years old, to my is interesant  much the  desarrolling of videogames